darichey/bonk/README.md

 Bonk is a personal accounting tool for understanding the state of your finances.
 At its core, it is a declarative language for recording financial transactions based on the idea of double-entry bookkeeping.
 Using this data, you can define queries and dashboards/visualizations to help you answer questions about your finances.

 Bonk has many features such as...
-* A web-based frontend for visualizing data
+* A web-based frontend for visualizing data with customizable dashboards
 * The ability to import transactions via Plaid
 * An LLM-powered query generator
 * A snapshot-testing tool for your transaction data